Bilibili (NASDAQ:BILI) Issues Q2 2021 Earnings Guidance

-Bilibili (NASDAQ:BILI) updated its second quarter 2021 earnings guidance on Thursday.
-The company provided EPS guidance of – for the period.
+Bilibili (NASDAQ:BILI) issued an update on its second quarter 2021 earnings guidance on Thursday morning.
+The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $648.68 million-$663.94 million, compared to the consensus revenue estimate of $647.49 million.

-A number of equities analysts recently commented on the stock.
-TheStreet downgraded shares of Bilibili from a c- rating to a d+ rating in a research note on Tuesday, March 2nd.
-86 Research upgraded shares of Bilibili from a hold rating to a buy rating and lowered their target price for the stock from $103.00 to $100.00 in a research note on Thursday.
-Nomura upgraded shares of Bilibili from a neutral rating to a buy rating in a research note on Thursday, February 25th.
-Sanford C. Bernstein initiated coverage on shares of Bilibili in a research note on Monday, January 25th.
-They issued an outperform rating for the company.
-Finally, Zacks Investment Research upgraded shares of Bilibili from a sell rating to a hold rating in a research note on Tuesday, May 18th.
-Three investment analysts have rated the stock with a hold rating and nine have issued a buy rating to the company.
-The company currently has a consensus rating of Buy and an average price target of $83.70.

-Bilibili (NASDAQ:BILI) last announced its earnings results on Wednesday, May 12th.
-The company reported ($1.87) EPS for the quarter, missing analysts’ consensus estimates of ($0.42) by ($1.45).
-Bilibili had a negative net margin of 24.93% and a negative return on equity of 26.89%.
-The business had revenue of $3.90 billion during the quarter, compared to analysts’ expectations of $3.74 billion.
-During the same period in the previous year, the company posted ($1.43) earnings per share.
-Bilibili’s quarterly revenue was up 68.5% on a year-over-year basis.
-Equities analysts forecast that Bilibili will post -1.71 earnings per share for the current fiscal year.
+Bilibili (NASDAQ:BILI) last released its quarterly earnings results on Wednesday, May 12th.
+The company reported ($1.87) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.42) by ($1.45).
+The company had revenue of $3.90 billion during the quarter, compared to analysts’ expectations of $3.74 billion.
+Bilibili had a negative return on equity of 26.89% and a negative net margin of 24.93%.
+The firm’s revenue was up 68.5% compared to the same quarter last year.
+During the same quarter in the prior year, the company earned ($1.43) EPS.
+As a group, equities analysts expect that Bilibili will post -2 earnings per share for the current year.

 Bilibili Inc provides online entertainment services for the young generations in the People's Republic of China.
 Its platform offers a range of content, including video services, mobile games, and value-added service, as well as ACG-related comic and audio content.
 The company's video services include professional user generated videos, occupationally generated videos, and live broadcasting.